Granting Permissions to Users

 When you install Veeam Agent for Linux, the product program files are placed to the folders on the system volume.
-For full access to Veeam Agent for Linux files, super user (root) privileges are required.
+For full access to Veeam Agent files, super user (root) privileges are required.
 Rights to execute product files and run commands are also granted to users that belong to the veeam group.

 To add a user to the veeam group, in most of Linux distributions you can use the following command:

 <username> — name of the account to which you want to grant access to Veeam Agent.

 Consider the following:

 To check whether the user who is currently logged in to the Linux OS is added to the veeam group, you can use the following command: